dsd993/Postdoc_Works/EKseq_SCDOptimization/README.md

 ### This FORTRAN code generates sequences of E-K residues based on SCD optimization.

+* Added getSCD() function to Young's FORTRAN code to generate sequences of E-K residues based on SCD optimization.

 #### Required files:

 1) input.in: Contains input parameters to generate SV series